-At this time, there are very few rescue groups in the United States that specialize in helping homeless senior dogs, though the issue of geriatric rescue dogs is found in every municipal animal shelter and humane society, and with rescue leagues of all shapes and sizes.
-There is a great need for special programs that are unique to old dogs, such as in-home hospice care or health care programs for dogs in loving homes that may need a little financial assistance as their dog ages.
+Currently there are very few rescue groups in the United States that specialize in helping homeless senior dogs, though older dogs are found in every municipal animal shelter and humane society and with rescue leagues of all shapes and sizes.
+There is a great need for special programs that are unique to old dogs, such as hospice care and health care programs for dogs in loving homes whose people may need a little financial assistance as their dog ages.
 We believe much more can be done.

-The Grey Muzzle goal is to enable animal welfare organizations to improve their ability to provide care, comfort, and loving homes for old dogs.
-The organizations that we are supporting are chosen carefully and all have a commitment to senior dogs.
-We also encourage the formation of new non-profit organizations to care for senior dogs, such as hospice care.
+Grey Muzzle helps animal welfare organizations nationwide to provide care, comfort, and loving homes for old dogs.
+The organizations we support are chosen carefully and all have a commitment to senior dogs.

 By providing support through grants, we help to build programs around the country that meet the special needs of senior dogs.
-We support only programs run by non-profit animal welfare organizations - we personally evaluate each organization and program we support, and we require accountability.
-(See Grey Muzzle Grants for more information about how we administer our financial support.)
+We support only programs run by nonprofit animal welfare organizations, rigorously evaluate each organization we support, and require accountability.
+(See Grey Muzzle Grants for more information.)

 Examples of programs that Grey Muzzle supports are shown below.
 Read about the organizations and programs we support, from Washington to California, to Missouri to New York.
 Meet some of the dogs that benefit from these programs.